 For small and medium-sized businesses that were hit hardest by corona, the government introduced “TVL”: a contribution towards the fixed expenses for small and medium sized businesses.
 The sectors covered by TVL include: the hospitality and recreation industries, gyms, events, podiums and theatres.

-These companies will receive a contribution towards their fixed expenses, depending on the size of the business, the level of the fixed costs and the degree of the loss of turnover.
-This compensation will not exceed EUR 50,000.
-For the award of this compensation, the SBI codes applicable to TOGS (point 5.) are linked up with.
-In addition, the loss of turnover must be at least 30%.
+These companies received a contribution towards their fixed expenses, depending on the size of the business, the level of the fixed costs and the degree of the loss of turnover.
+This compensation did not exceed EUR 50,000.
+For the award of this compensation, the SBI codes applicable to TOGS (point 5.) were linked up with.
+In addition, the loss of turnover had to be at least 30%.

 The other conditions were taken over from the existing TOGS scheme:

-- The business must have been established and registered with the Chamber of Commerce before 16 March 2020.
+- The business had to have been established and registered with the Chamber of Commerce before 16 March 2020.

-- The business must have a Dutch branch.
+- The business had to have a Dutch branch.

-- The business must have a physical establishment outside the entrepreneur’s home.
-For hospitality companies and itinerant trade (such as driving schools, taxi transport and market traders) an exception has been introduced: the business address may be the same as the home address here.
+- The business had to have a physical establishment outside the entrepreneur’s home.
+For hospitality companies and itinerant trade (such as driving schools, taxi transport and market traders) an exception applied: the business address could be the same as the home address there.

-- No more than 250 people may be employed by the business.
+- No more than 250 people could be employed by the business.

 - The fixed costs had to amount to at least EUR 4,000 in a period of three months.

-Do you want to apply?
-From the middle of June 2020 onwards, the application for this scheme could be submitted via de website of the RvO.
-The application had to be submitted via E-Recognition or DigiD.
+From the middle of June 2020 onwards, applications for this scheme could be submitted via de RVO website.
+Applications had to be submitted via E-Recognition or DigiD.